 Why Taiwan?

 Taiwan is a business hub in Asia-Pacific and a great location for investment in China with the ability to commercialize innovative products rapidly.
 IT and manufacturing are the most competitive industries in Taiwan.
-Taiwan has inexpensive human resources and handsome tax advantages.
+Additionally, Taiwan has inexpensive human resources and handsome tax advantages.
 For example, the profits generated from trading of futures, securities, lands, and dividends or net surplus are not subject to Taiwan income tax.

 How to Incorporate a Company?